Infro/infro/index.md

 ## Our Focus

 We focus on helping people that care about the long term effects of their actions balanced against indecission or overanalyzing.
+We want to automate your work so you can spend more time with your family, friends, community, and yourself, because they can all benefit from your love.

 ### KPIs
 - [x] Philosophical guidance grounded against experience